women of cornwall - the selected women

 Women of Cornwall, in collaboration with ceramic artist Katie Bunnell, will create a new collection of 50 plates highlighting and celebrating significant women of Cornwall.
+The plates will become a permanent collection at Art Centre Penryn.

 The public call out